Our Answers to Your Questions

 Where is your merch?!?

-Great Lakes Staple Seeds is a seed company - our "merch" is both our seeds, each lovingly grown on our southeast Michigan homestead, and our educational outreach material, including our extensive Digital Resources Collection, to enable your success meeting your plant-based lifestyle goals.
+Great Lakes Staple Seeds is a seed company - our "merch" is both our seeds, each lovingly grown in the Michiana area of our Great Lakes Bioregion, and our educational outreach material, including our extensive Digital Resources Collection, to enable your success meeting your plant-based lifestyle goals.
 At this time we don't feel the need to dilute our focus with additional non-seed inventory.

 Seriously?!
 Where are your "Survival Seed" kits?!